Advertise on this site

 440A

-Superior edge-holding & stronger than 440
+Superior edge-holding &

 Strongest but doesn't cut that well